Unified Combatant Commands

 4) U.S. Northern Command (Founded 2002) –

-Commanded by General Terrance O’Shaughnessy, U.S. Air Force
+Commanded by General Gregory Guillot - U.S. Air Force

-U.S. Northern Command (USNORTHCOM) operates in the area of responsibility encompassing the
+U.S. Northern Command (NORTHCOM) operates in the area of responsibility encompassing the

 continental United States, Alaska, Mexico, Canada, portions of the Caribbean